-Table Name Base Information Population Approach Course Reference ltem Actual / Estimate Source Methodology Assumptions Table 5.1.1 AER Exemptions No BoP Reference cells in the template AER exemptions Actual PypIT System as per description in Table 5.1 Based on a report run out of PypIT, the number of customers by service type by pipeline can be determined.
-Based on this information, no service types by zone that have no more than 2 shippers were identified, therefore there were no applications to the AER for exemptions in accordance with section 5.3 of the Guideline.
+Table Base Base Information Course Name Sector Se Source Methodology Assumptions Table 5.1.1 AER Exemptions No BoP Reference cells in the template AER exemptions Actual PypIT System as per description in Table 5.1 Based on a report generated by PypIT, the number of customers by service type by pipeline can be determined.
+Based on this information, no service types by zone that have no more than 2 shippers who have used this service during the year were identified, therefore there were no applications to the AER for exemptions in accordance with section 5.3 of the Guideline.
 N/A